 Can paying off student loans early hurt my credit?

-Paying off student loans early doesn’t hurt your credit but may impact factors like credit age and mix.
-Once the loan is closed, it stops contributing to your credit mix.
-However, the positive payment history remains on your report, benefiting your score.
-Always consider financial goals before early repayment.
+Paying off student loans early doesn’t necessarily hurt your credit, but it may impact factors like credit history, credit utilization, and credit mix.
+However, the positive payment history remains on your report for about 10 years, which could benefit your score.

 How long do student loans stay on my credit report?

-Information about loan payments and loan statuses may stay on your credit for up to 10 years even after your account closes and you completely pay off your loan.
-Negative information might get taken off sooner, such as at seven years after the first missed payment or default.
+However, information about loan payments and loan status may stay on your credit for up to 10 years after your account closes and you pay off your loan.
+Adverse information, such as student loan default, typically remains on your report for up to seven years.

 Do federal and private student loans affect credit differently?